A competition to reimagine the New York State Canal System

 The Canal System is one of the most transformative public works projects in American history.
 The entire system was listed as a National Historic District on the National Register of Historic Places in 2014 and designated as a National Historic Landmark in 2017 for its role in shaping the American economy and urban development.

 In contrast to the decreasing maritime activity on the Canal System, recreational uses along it – from hiking and bicycling in spring, summer, and fall to cross-country skiing and ice fishing in winter – have grown in popularity.
 The 750-mile Empire State Trail, which will run from New York City to Canada and from Albany to Buffalo, is expected to be completed in 2020.
-It will further enhance opportunities for recreation along portions of the Canal System.
-To date, however, much of the Canal System’s potential to stimulate tourism and economic activity in the communities along its corridor remains untapped.
+It will further enhance recreational opportunities.
+To date, however, much of the Canal System’s potential to stimulate tourism and economic activity along its corridor remains untapped.

 To address the challenges and opportunities facing the Canal System, the Competition seeks visionary ideas for physical infrastructure projects as well as programming initiatives that promote: